-3. Arabs Control the Temple Mount — There is no sign of the above two events being ready to happen and for good reason.
-The Temple Mount is in control of the Arabs who forbid any form of worship by the Jews on the Temple Mount (even prayer!).
+3. Muslims Control the Temple Mount — There is no sign of the above two events being ready to happen and for good reason.
+The Temple Mount is in control of the Islamic Wakf.
+(The Waqf are the Islamic guardians of Muslim holy sites.
+They watch and make sure they are being properly managed.)
+Because of this foreign force in control, the Israeli government maintains a peace-keeping ban on Jewish worship on the Temple Mount (even prayer!).
 Until the Psalm 83 war happens, this situation is likely to stay the same.

 But even after those three obstacles are removed, there will be no cause for panic.
 Other prophecies indicate that by that time God will have sent a prophet to warn us and instruct us on the coming abomination and the mark of the beast that comes soon in its wake.

 There are two separate abominations of desolation predicted by Daniel.
 The first abomination, the statue of Zeus that Antiochus IV Epiphanes erected in the temple, holds the key to the second.
 Just as with the previous abomination, the final abomination of desolation will be an image of a false God "stood" up in the coming Third Temple for all to "see" (and worship).
 This supernatural "image of the beast/Antichrist" desolating the temple will help convince (and enforce) the world to worship the Antichrist.